 No evil or devil, only science

 For the Africans, there was no such thing as evil or a devil.
-The All (God) is personified but is not human.
+The All (God) is personified but is not humanized.
 It was scientific and mathematical principles that their philosophy was based on.
-Their symbolism expressed entities that were void of human thought and perceptions.
+Their symbolism expressed these abstract aspect of nature (NeTeR) that were void of human thought and perceptions.

 The modern religious view of a male God that would punish you or dictate your life would seem childlike thinking to the ancient Africans.